kyma-project/community-modules/docs/README.md

 #### Next Steps

-To delete your module, select the trash icon next to the module name.
+To delete a community module, select the trash icon next to the module's name.

 ### **Kyma CLI**